Holmespun/HolmespunTestingSupport/Documen/CLUT_Framework.md

 # Command-Line Utility Test Framework

-The Command-Line Utility Test (CLUT) Framework allows users to test command-line programs in an isolated directory with user-defined inputs and command-line parameters.
+The Command-Line Utility Test (CLUT) Framework allows users to test command-line programs using a series of test cases that are executed in an isolated directory with user-defined inputs and command-line parameters.
-CLUT cases exercise a Command-Line Utility (CLU) program as it is invoked from the command-line.
+CLUT cases exercise a utility/program as it is invoked from the command-line.
 As such, they exercise software interfaces and integration aspects in ways that class and functional unit tests cannot.
 The CLUT framework supports test-driven development in an interactive prototyping development process.